brewingcode/ember-google-publisher-tags/README.md

 * `tracing=true`: Turn on `Ember.Logger.log` tracing.

+* `backgroundRefresh`: By default, we do not refresh ads in backgrounded pages, according to the `document.hidden` property.
+If, for some strange reason, you want to refresh ads while nobody is looking, set this to false.

 Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting` function in your child component: